openlibhums/annotran/README.md

 ## Development

 This project is built as an extension to hypothesis annotation framework: https://hypothes.is/.
-We are in an early stage of the development, and if you would like to join us you can set up your development environment in a following way:
+We are in an early stage of the development, and if you would like to join us you can set up your development environment in a following way.
+Please note these instructions for Ubuntu 14.04.

 Download the source code:
 ```